Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-What side effects should I know about?
+What side effects should I watch for after an injection?